02loveslollipop/BiblioSearch/README.md

 ## Introduction

-Scopus Biblio Search is a Streamlit-based tool that allows to visualize data obtained from the Scopus database.
+Biblio Search is a Streamlit-based tool that allows to visualize data obtained from the Scopus database.
 The application offers a variety of visualization tools including wordclouds, bar charts, choropleth maps, and animations to explore publication trends, author collaborations, geographical distributions, and keyword frequencies.

 ## Features